Associated primes of powers of edge ideals and ear decompositions of graphs: Matching-critical weighted graphs

 \begin{Proposition} A connected weighted graph is matching-critical if and only if it is factor-critical. \end{Proposition}

-\begin{proof} As we have seen in the previous section, there is a correspondence between matchings of a weighted graph and its polarization.
-By this correspondence, a weighted graph $\G_\a$ is factor-critical if and only if $\p(\G_{\a-\e_i})$ has a perfect matching for all $i \in V(\a)$.
-Since $\p(\G_{\a-\e_i})$ and $\p(\G_\a) - i_r$ are isomorphic for all $i \in V$ and $r = 1,...,a_i$, this is equivalent to the condition that $\p(\G_\a)$ is factor-factorial.
-By the above mentioned result of Gallai, $\p(\G_\a)$ is factor-factorial if and only if $\p(\G_\a)$ is matching-critical.
+\begin{proof} As we have seen in the proof of Lemma \ref{matching}, there is a correspondence between matchings of a weighted graph and its parallelization.
+By this correspondence, a weighted graph $\G_\a$ is factor-critical if and only if $\G^{\a-\e_i}$ has a perfect matching for all $i \in \supp(\a)$.
+Since $\G^{\a-\e_i}$ and $\G^\a - i_r$ are isomorphic for all $i \in V$ and $r = 1,...,a_i$, this is equivalent to the condition that $\G^\a$ is factor-critical.
+By the result of Gallai mentioned above, $\G^\a$ is factor-critical if and only if $\G^\a$ is matching-critical.
 Hence the assertion follows from Lemma \ref{critical}. \end{proof}